 If nothing else, it encourages your baby to start embracing the very British tradition of taking nature walks in terrible weather for fun.

-Stockholm by Wandermust Family
+Stockholm with a baby by Wandermust Family

 Age: 8 months